google/ga360-bqml-toolkit/README.md

 #### Modify the queries (optional)

-Because this code was made to work with any GA360 implementation, there is no site-specific behavior captured; similarly, this relies on eCommerce transactions as the behavior of interest, which may not be the ideal use case for all marketers.
+Because this code was made to work with any GA360 implementation, there is no site-specific behavior captured; similarly, this relies on eCommerce transactions as the behavior of interest (also known as our label or the behavior we are trying to predict), which may not be the ideal use case for all marketers.
+Becuase of this, it's recommended that you review the label to ensure it reflects the behavior you are trying to predict.

 Here are some suggested additions that can be made to the feature set:
 - Custom dimensions and metrics